Kusanagi no Tsurugi: Legends

 Atsuta Shrine in Nagoya dates back to 100 CE during the reign of Emperor Keikō and houses the Kusanagi sword.

-Generations later, during the reign of the 12th Emperor Keikō, Ame-no-Murakumo-no-Tsurugi was given to the great warrior, Yamato Takeru, as part of a pair of gifts given by his aunt, Yamatohime-no-mikoto, the Shrine Maiden of Ise Shrine, to protect her nephew in times of peril.
+Generations later, during the reign of the 12th emperor, Keikō, the Ame-no-Murakumo-no-Tsurugi was given to the great warrior, Yamato Takeru, as part of a pair of gifts given by his aunt, Yamatohime-no-mikoto, the miko of Ise Shrine, to protect her nephew in times of peril.

 These gifts came in handy when Yamato Takeru was lured onto an open grassland during a hunting expedition by a treacherous warlord.
 The lord had fiery arrows loosed to ignite the grass and trap Yamato Takeru in the field so that he would burn to death.
 He also killed the warrior's horse to prevent his escape.
 Desperately, Yamato Takeru used the Ame-no-Murakumo-no-Tsurugi to cut back the grass and remove fuel from the fire, but in doing so, he discovered that the sword enabled him to control the wind and cause it to move in the direction of his swing.
 Taking advantage of this magic, Yamato Takeru used his other gift, fire strikers, to enlarge the fire in the direction of the lord and his men, and he used the winds controlled by the sword to sweep the blaze toward them.
-In triumph, Yamato Takeru renamed the sword Kusanagi-no-Tsurugi ("Grass-Cutting Sword") to commemorate his narrow escape and victory.
+In triumph, Yamato Takeru renamed the sword Kusanagi-no-Tsurugi, 'Grass-Cutting Sword', to commemorate his narrow escape and victory.
 Eventually, Yamato Takeru married and later fell in battle against a monster, after ignoring his wife's advice to take the sword with him.